ashutoshc8101/ashutoshc8101/README.md

 I like to work on javascript and react.

-- 🔭 I’m currently working on fossasia/susi.ai and coding-club-iit-jammu/coding-club-iit-jammu.github.io
+- 🔭 I’m currently working on fossasia/susi.ai and personal projects.

 - 🌱 I’m currently learning angular and jest.